dapr/docs/daprdocs/content/en/operations/support/breaking-changes-and-deprecations.md

 Breaking changes can be applied right away to the following cases:

-- Projects versioned at 0.x.y
+- Projects that have not reached version 1.0.0 yet
 - Preview feature
 - Alpha API
 - Preview or Alpha interface, class, method or attribute in SDK
 - Dapr Component in Alpha or Beta
-- Components-Contrib interface
+- Interfaces for `github.com/dapr/components-contrib`
 - URLs in Docs and Blog
 - An **exceptional** case where it is **required** to fix a critical bug or security vulnerability.